HL7/cql/input/pages/02-authorsguide.md

 ### Filtering

-The [.kw]#where# clause allows the results of the query to be filtered by a condition that is evaluated for each element of the query being filtered.
-If the condition evaluates to [.kw]#true# for the element being tested, that element is included in the result.
+The <span class="kw">where</span> clause allows the results of the query to be filtered by a condition that is evaluated for each element of the query being filtered.
+If the condition evaluates to <span class="kw">true</span> for the element being tested, that element is included in the result.
 Otherwise, the element is excluded from the resulting list.

-A syntax diagram of a [.kw]#where# clause can be seen [here](19-l-cqlsyntaxdiagrams.html#whereClause).
+A syntax diagram of a <span class="kw">where</span> clause can be seen [here](19-l-cqlsyntaxdiagrams.html#whereClause).

 For example: